Fiduciary Financial Advisor: What You Need to Know

 Before you think about how a financial planner charges, it’s important to understand the different types of qualifications you should look for.

-Everyone with the Certified Financial Planner (CFP) designation has undergone extensive financial education, has sat for a rigorous national examination, is grounded in experience, and operates by a particular code of ethics.
+Everyone with the Certified Financial Planner (CFP) designation has undergone some financial education, has sat for a national examination, is grounded in experience, and operates by a particular code of ethics.
 These are known as the “four Es.”

 Beyond that, it helps to understand what “fiduciary,” “registered,” and “certified” mean in terms of financial planning.

-A fiduciary is a professional financial advisor who has a stated and particular legal responsibility to dispense sound financial advice that is in your best interests as the client.
-Not all financial planners are fiduciaries.
-We do this on an ongoing basis, by continually following your investments and ensuring that they meet your needs.
+A fiduciary is a professional fiduciary financial advisor who has a stated and particular legal responsibility to dispense sound financial advice that is in your best interests as the client.
+Not all financial planners are fiduciaries, in fact less than just a few % of all the advisors out there in the world are fiduciaries for their clients.

 A fiduciary can be a person or an entity such as a bank or brokerage firm, or even the trustee of a trust.